Outgoing German Chancellor Angela Merkel receives farewell military honors at 'Grand Tattoo' | DW | 02.12.2021

 At a ceremony held by torchlight, the Bundeswehr, Germany's federal armed forces, said goodbye to Chancellor Angela Merkel.
 The military tattoo has become the unofficial farewell ceremony for defense ministers, presidents and chancellors.

-In an earnest, short speech on Thursday night, Merkel thanked Germans and called on them to approach life with a "lightness of heart" and be optimistic about their country's future.
+In a short, earnest speech on Thursday night, Merkel thanked Germans and called on them to approach life with a "lightness of heart" and be optimistic about their country's future.

+Merkel said some events during her time as chancellor were challenging politically and for her as a human being

 "Sixteen years as chancellor of Germany were full of events, often very challenging — politically and as a human being," she said.